Charging for remediation work

 Frequently asked questions about our building safety charging policy

-This covers any buildings for which we either delivered or instructed any aspect of the initial construction, or later structural works which now need to be corrected to make sure a building meets new building safety guidelines.
+- What is the definition of buildings ‘Where L&Q was involved in carrying out or commissioning any works which now need to be corrected’?This covers any buildings for which we delivered or instructed any aspect of the initial construction or later structural works which need to be corrected to make sure a building meets new building safety guidelines.

 The definition includes buildings that were the responsibility of any organisation that became part of L&Q after the work that needed correcting took place.

 The definition does not include any homes where we acquired the home from another separate organisation and have not since carried out any works covered by our charging policy.
-Typically, this only applies to homes that were transferred to us by another building owner.
+Typically, this only applies to homes transferred to us by another building owner. - How do I confirm whether or not L&Q will cover any costs for my building?We’ll be writing to residents living in buildings covered by our inspection programme to confirm how the government’s rules on charging apply to you and your home.

-We will not be writing to residents who have already been informed that they are in an L&Q built block, or who have received notification that no inspection is required, as remediation costs will not be charged in these instances.
+We will not be writing to residents who have already been informed that they are in an L&Q-built block, or have received notification that no inspection is required, as remediation costs will not be charged in these instances. - Why is the status of properties assessed as at 14 February 2022 and not at the time any charge needs to be made?This date has been set by the government and is specified in the law which building owners such as L&Q must follow when setting our charging policies.

-• The government says that landlords can’t charge at all if their net worth on 14 February 2022 was more than £2m per building over 11 meters that they owned.
-Does this apply to L&Q?
+- The government says landlords can’t charge at all if their net worth on 14 February 2022 was more than £2m per building over 11 meters they owned.
+Does this apply to L&Q?The government has agreed that this doesn’t apply to registered social housing providers as, in most cases, we are charitable, non-profit organisations.

-In August 2022, 49 UK developers signed the Building Safety Pledge.
+- What is the government’s Building Safety Pledge and have L&Q signed it?In August 2022, 49 UK developers signed the Building Safety Pledge.
 In doing so, they committed to remediating high-rise homes in buildings of 11 metres or more in height that they had constructed as far back as 30 years ago.

-By signing this pledge, the developers are unable to pass on remediation costs or secure government funding.
+By signing this pledge, these developers are unable to pass on remediation costs or secure government funding.
 This means that, where the developers constructed homes for L&Q, they cannot ask us or our residents to cover remediation costs.

 We are not required to sign the pledge.
 However, we have already committed to remediating any homes we constructed through our in-house construction arm, without passing on costs to residents.